bionick87/2019-nCoV/README.md

 pip install python-gflags
 ```

 ### Installing

-To start the code:
+To start the training code:

+Please remember to change the path of where the dataset is located and where you want to save inside the train.py file

 ```
-python main.py
+python train.py
 ```

 ## Authors

 * ** Nicolò Savioli, PhD ** - *Initial work*

+Please if you find this code useful for all your research activities, cite it.

 ## License